 The rise and fall of the Bureaucracy

-According to the sociologist Max Weber (1864-1920), the bureaucracy can organise a human activity in all spheres most efficiently and rationally.
+According to the sociologist Max Weber (1864-1920), the bureaucracy can efficiently and rationally organise human activities in all spheres.
 It creates efficiency and neutralises favouritism and complexity.
 He supported the idea that the systematisation of processes and formed hierarchies are necessary to manage social order.
 Weber defines four characteristics of modern bureaucracy:

 - continuity, consolidated administrative continuity in structures where administrators have a constant salary and career growth

 - impersonality, avoiding the personal factor.
 Acting according to established rules.